ryantd42/NY-Legislative-Git/2023/S2601B-2023/bill.md

   § 9-AA.
 BENEFIT BANKING SERVICES.
 1. AS USED IN THIS SECTION:
-  (A) "BANK" MEANS  ANY  CORPORATION  OR  LIMITED  LIABILITY  INVESTMENT COMPANY  SUBJECT TO THE PROVISIONS OF THIS CHAPTER, BANKING CORPORATIONS ORGANIZED UNDER THE LAWS OF  THE  UNITED  STATES  OR  ANY  OTHER  STATE, PRIVATE  BANKERS,  BANK-BASED  FINANCIAL  SERVICES COMPANIES AND FEDERAL RESERVE BANKS;
+  (A) "BANK" MEANS  ANY  CORPORATION  OR  LIMITED  LIABILITY  INVESTMENT COMPANY  SUBJECT TO THE PROVISIONS OF THIS CHAPTER, BANKING CORPORATIONS OR CREDIT UNIONS ORGANIZED UNDER THE LAWS OF THE UNITED  STATES  OR  ANY OTHER  STATE,  PRIVATE  BANKERS, BANK-BASED FINANCIAL SERVICES COMPANIES AND FEDERAL RESERVE BANKS;
   (B) "BENEFIT BANKING SERVICES" MEANS ANY SERVICE  RENDERED  THROUGH  A BANK  RELATING TO THE USE OF AN ELECTRONIC BENEFIT TRANSFER CARD INCLUD- ING DEPOSIT; DISBURSEMENT VIA ELECTRONIC FUND TRANSFER, CHECKS, OR OTHER